0olol/POE-Market-Price-Analysis/README.md

         - The Fiend*
         - The Demon*

-The ones with * has not been analyzed or presented as an important item.
+The items marked with an asterisk (*) have not been analyzed or presented as important items.

-For HH after the rework it only has 2 leagues worth of data, and in Kalandra League because of the Loot Goblin, everyone is equipping Quantity Gear and to get higher Damage Per Second(DPS) and survivability they are using HH.
+The Headhunter (HH) has only two leagues' worth of data after its rework, and in the Kalandra League, everyone is equipping Quantity Gear and using HH to get higher Damage Per Second (DPS) and survivability.

-For the 2 Mageblood Cards, it is only released in Sanctum League which at the point of analysis, I do not have the data set included.
+The two Mageblood Cards are only available in the Sanctum League, and at the time of analysis, the dataset for that league was not included.

-But I would not advise to invest in The Apothecary card as two leagues worth of data is not sufficient to come up with decent information.
+However, I would not recommend investing in The Apothecary card as there are only two leagues' worth of data, which is not sufficient to draw reliable conclusions.

-The same reason goes for Divine Orb, which is changed for 2 leagues.
+The same goes for the Divine Orb, which has changed for two leagues.
 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>

 ## In-depth Analysis